anasmpit/ratebite/README.md

 Here are some basic instructions:

 * The default CLI command imports data only for the current date without any arguments:

 	```sh
 	python -m src.ratebite
 	```

 * The CLI command can also accept two arguments, start_date and end_date, for backfilling or re-importing specific dates.
 Use the flags --start-date or -s and --end-date or -e.
-Ensure that dates are strictly in the format %Y-%m-%d.
+Ensure that dates are strictly in the format %Y-%m-%d:

 	```sh
 	python -m src.ratebite --start-date 2024-05-27 --end-date 2024-05-27
 	```

 * The --start-date flag can be used alone to download all data from the given date to the current date:

 	```sh
 	python -m src.ratebite --start-date 2024-05-27
 	```